-Apart from expanding the customer base of the Group by seeking business opportunities in potential markets of other countries or areas, the management is also looking for other potential business development for the Group, including any possible expansion in the production capacity or diversification in the distribution channels of trading.
-In order to expand our customer base together with the business growth, certain trading subsidiaries of the Group have obtained the Forest Stewardship Council ("FSC") certification by which they can be involved in the chains of trade of the FSC products.
+The management is looking for other potential business development for the Group, including any possible expansion in the production capacity or diversification in the distribution channels of trading.
 The Directors believe that the Group is in a more advantageous position to further develop and expand its market and products than the small-scale local enterprises.